rokath/trice/test/ReadMe.md

 # Trice demo & test project info

-Demo projects are ARMKeil IDE STM32 here but TRICE is easy adaptable to 8 - 64-bit architectures.
+Many demo projects are ARMKeil IDE STM32 here but the TRICE tool is easy adaptable to 8 - 64 bit architectures.

 ## Backup folder